BlueBrain/CoreNeuron/README.md

 [This tutorial](https://github.com/nrnhines/ringtest) provide more information for parallel runs and performance comparison.

+###Command Line Interface

 :warning: :warning: :warning: **In a recent update the command line interface was updated, so please update your scripts accordingly if necessary!**

-:warning: :warning: :warning: **Some details on the new interface:**
+Some details on the new interface:

-**The new command line interface is based on CLI11.
+The new command line interface is based on CLI11.
 All the previous options are still supported but they are organized in subcommands.
-You can find more details by running `coreneuron_exec --help-all`.**
+You can find more details by running `coreneuron_exec --help-all`.

-**Also multiple character options with single dash (e.g. `-gpu`) are not supported anymore.
-All multiple characters options require a double dash now (e.g. `--gpu`).**
+Also multiple character options with single dash (e.g. `-gpu`) are not supported anymore.
+All multiple characters options require a double dash now (e.g. `--gpu`).

-**Since commands are now organized in subcommands, to access a certain parameter it might be necessary to include in the command line a certain keyworld first.**
+Since commands are now organized in subcommands, to access a certain parameter it might be necessary to include in the command line a certain keyworld first.

-**For example to use the `-d` option, one must enter in the `input` subcommands first by using the `input` keyword first:**
+For example to use the `-d` option, one must enter in the `input` subcommands first by using the `input` keyword first:
-**`coreneuron_exec -d /path/to/model/built/by/neuron` becomes `coreneuron_exec input -d /path/to/model/built/by/neuron`**
+`coreneuron_exec -d /path/to/model/built/by/neuron` becomes `coreneuron_exec input -d /path/to/model/built/by/neuron`

-**Multiple options in a certain subcommand section can be specifying the keyword only once: `coreneuron_exec --mpi input -d /path/to/model -f /path/to/filesdat/file.dat`**
+Multiple options in a certain subcommand section can be specifying the keyword only once: `coreneuron_exec --mpi input -d /path/to/model -f /path/to/filesdat/file.dat`

 In order to see the command line options, you can use: